Stanley00/anne-pro2-layout-configurator/README.md

 Introduction
 ==

-Home-made Anne Pro 2 Layout Configurator with more keys and more flexible than ObinsKit application.
+Home-made Anne Pro 2 Layout Configurator for original ObinsKit firmware but with more keys and more flexible than ObinsKit application.

 [Online Demo](https://stanley00.github.io/anne-pro2-layout-configurator/)